-I can identify the numbers and types of bonds in products and reactant.

-6. ck-12 Combustion Reaction
+- I can identify the numbers and types of bonds in products and reactant. - 6.
+Reading: CK-12 Combustion Reaction

-I can discuss how patterns of attraction allow the prediction of the type of reaction that occurs.
+- I can discuss how patterns of attraction allow the prediction of the type of reaction that occurs.

-- 7. ck-12 Bond Energy
+- 7. Reading: CK-12 Bond Energy

-- 8. Bond Energy Notes
+- 8. Reading: Bond Energy Notes

-- 9. ck-12 Potential Energy Diagrams
+- 9. Reading: CK-12 Potential Energy Diagrams

-- 10. ck-12 Endothermic Reactions
+- 10. Reading: CK-12 Endothermic Reactions

-- 11. ck-12 Exothermic Reactions
+- 11. Reading: CK-12 Exothermic Reactions

-I can explain that the release or absorption of energy from a chemical reaction system depends on the changes in total bond energy.

-I can identify/ speculate what type of bond (single, double, triple) is present in the fuel burned based on the info in the bond energy table.
+- I can explain that the release or absorption of energy from a chemical reaction system depends on the changes in total bond energy. - I can identify/ speculate what type of bond (single, double, triple) is present in the fuel burned based on the info in the bond energy table.

 Make adjustments and add detail.
+Include the following: